-Susanne Rizzo is a senior instructor in the Department of English Language Instruction at The American University in Cairo.
-Rizzo has almost 15 years of experience teaching, investing in professional development and providing service to Teaching English to Speakers of Other Languages (TESOL) profession.
+Susanne Rizzo is a senior instructor II in the Department of English Language Instruction at The American University in Cairo.
+Rizzo has almost 15 years of experience teaching, investing in professional development, and providing service to Teaching English to Speakers of Other Languages (TESOL) profession.
 Her main focus since joining AUC in 2011 has been teaching in the Academic English for Graduates Program.
 Prior to AUC, she taught both skill-focus and integrated skills courses at the university level and for adults in the United States, Turkey, mainland China, and Macau.
-Rizzo has presented at international, regional and local conferences as well as various professional development events.
+Rizzo has presented at international, regional, and local conferences as well as various professional development events.
 She has been on the organizing committee for the NileTESOL conference for the last six years and was the 2015 NileTESOL Conference co-chair.
 Additional service to the profession includes being a proposal reviewer for the TESOL international conference for the last 10 years.

 MA in TESL from Kent State University.
 Kent, Ohio, United States.